Bill Cowher: After coaching

-On February 15, 2007, he signed on to The NFL Today on CBS as a studio analyst, joining Dan Marino, Shannon Sharpe, and Boomer Esiason.
-Cowher also serves as a host the NFL's CBS Halftime Report.
-In November 2024, Cowher confirmed he will be re-signing with CBS in 2025, keeping him as a host for 19 years.
+On February 15, 2007, Cowher signed on to The NFL Today on CBS as a studio analyst, joining Dan Marino, Shannon Sharpe, and Boomer Esiason.
+Cowher also serves as a host of the NFL's CBS Halftime Report.
+In November 2024, he confirmed that he would re-sign with CBS in 2025, keeping him as a host for 19 years.

 In 2007, Cowher appeared in the ABC reality television series Fast Cars and Superstars: The Gillette Young Guns Celebrity Race, featuring a dozen celebrities in a stock car racing competition.
-Cowher matched up against Gabrielle Reece and William Shatner.
+He matched up against Gabrielle Reece and William Shatner.

 On March 4, 2008, Cowher responded to rumors concerning his coaching future by stating, "I'm not going anywhere."
 The rumors started after the Cowhers placed their Raleigh, North Carolina home on the market, but their intention was to build a new house two miles away.

 Putting an end to numerous unfounded rumors of his return to coaching in the NFL in 2009, Cowher stated on The NFL Today that he did not plan to coach again in the immediate future.

 In July 2010, Cowher was the keynote speaker for National Agents Alliance at their Leadership Conference.
 He talked about work ethic, leadership and how that transfers into the work force.
-He said it's not about what you accomplish, it's about who you touch along the way.
+Cowher said that it is not about what you accomplish, it is about who you touch along the way.

 Cowher had a part in the movie The Dark Knight Rises (2012), which was filmed at Heinz Field, the home of the Steelers, on Pittsburgh's North Side.
 He played the head coach of the Gotham Rogues.

 In May 2023, Cowher reunited with Ben Roethlisberger on Roethlisberger's podcast Footbahlin with Ben Roethlisberger.

 On August 11, 2023, NC State announced that Cowher would be inducted into its Ring of Honor with the ceremony taking place before the Wolfpack's September 29 game versus Louisville.